James Anderson (cricketer): 2010: Bangladesh and Pakistan

 Anderson was selected in the England squad for the 2010 ICC World T20, despite not being regarded as a specialist in this format of cricket.
 He did not play in the opening group match against the West Indies.
-With England playing well in the tournament, and with the three-man seam attack of Stuart Broad, Ryan Sidebottom and Tim Bresnan performing, Anderson could not break into the side.
+With England playing well in the tournament, and with the three-man seam attack of Stuart Broad, Ryan Sidebottom and Tim Bresnan performing, Anderson could not break into the team.
 England went on to win the tournament, beating Australia in the final.

 England faced Bangladesh in a two-match Test series.
 England were expected to win easily and cruised to victory in the first Test, with Anderson taking figures of 4–78 and 1–84.
 Anderson also played in the second Test, finishing with figures of 1–45 and 3–16.
 England won the series 2–0.
 Anderson played in the first ODI, but was expensive, taking figures of 3–74.
 He was wicketless in the second game as England suffered a shock defeat.
 Anderson did not play in the decider, which England won to take the series.

 England then played Pakistan at home.
 It was during this series that Anderson established himself as one of the world's best Test bowlers.
 In the first match he took 5–54 and 6–17 which England won.
 This left Anderson with match figures of 11–71.
 He helped England win the second Test, achieving figures of 4–20 in the first innings.
 Anderson continued to impress in the final two Tests continuing to be economical and providing a wicket-taking threat.
 Anderson was rested for the first ODI, but returned in the second, taking 1–36 in ten overs.
 He then took 3–26 in the third match, before playing the remaining matches of the series.
 Although Anderson struggled to take wickets, his economical bowling frustrated the opposition and kept the run rate down.
 By the end of the tour, Anderson had established himself as the leader of the England attack, with his swing bowling making him one of the most feared bowlers in the world.